-In its recent report “What it takes to be successful: Three hallmarks of a healthy oil and gas organization”, McKinsey examines what oil and gas companies must do to remain successful: ramp-up innovation; empower frontline leadership; and attract the next generation of workers.
+In its report “What it takes to be successful: Three hallmarks of a healthy oil and gas organization”, McKinsey examines what oil and gas companies must do to remain successful: ramp-up innovation; empower frontline leadership; and attract the next generation of workers.
 The digitalized, or rather, virtualized oil and gas business has a leading role to play in making these hallmarks achievable, to unlock oil and gas innovation in upstream and downstream.
 But first, let’s look in some detail at what McKinsey recommends.

 McKinsey writes that the old way of looking at operational discipline that was based on early bets on the resource lifecycle no longer apply given lower prices and increasing supply.
 Given that oil and gas companies rank below others in enabling innovation, they believe that if this does not change, an innovation gap will result and impact their ability to react to sudden changes.

 The McKinsey authors continue by saying that the focus has been on standards, compliance, and risk management, but that little has been done to tap into the improvement possibilities that rest with frontline employees and lower-level leaders.
 The authors of the article state: “Finding ways to create global standards and disciplined execution, while also allowing empowered cross-functional teams the freedom to innovate and move fast, is now becoming an imperative for healthy, high-performing oil and gas companies.”